 Who We Are

-HASS COE brings together knowledge across USDOT, academia, and industry on highly automated transportation systems, exploring new technologies and their potential impact on safety.
-Based in the USDOT Office of Research and Technology, our office and its expert staff complement and augment each USDOT Operating Administration’s own resources, especially where automation systems intersect across multiple modes of transportation.
-By engaging academia and industry as partners in safety, we inform a safe national framework for highly automated systems, today and tomorrow.
+HASS COE brings together the knowledge across USDOT, academia, and industry on highly automated transportation systems, exploring new technologies and their potential impact on safety.
+Based in the USDOT Office of Research and Technology, our office and its expert staff enhance and complement the capabilities of each USDOT Operating Administration, especially in areas where automation intersects across multiple transportation modes.
+Through partnerships with academia and industry, we help share a national framework for highly automated systems, securing a safer future for today and tomorrow.

 About